Built by a reader.

 WIP Inbox is a passion project.
 It's not about making money.
 If AO3 makes this easier to do completely within their platform, wonderful.
 I'll shut this down.

-What I Value
+What I value

-Your reading (and your data) is yours: What you personally read, how you read it, and where you are in a fic is private.
+What you personally read, how you read it, and where you are in a fic is private.
 I won't share it, sell it, or surface it to anyone (including other users).

-What I Commit To
+What I commit to

-WIP Inbox will NEVER:
+WIP Inbox will never:

 • Sell, share, or broker your personal reading data to any third party, ever